How to make a horse hair bracelet

 - Thread the double cupped bead tip next facing outwards and then thread the crimp bead.
 Squish the crimp bead with your crimping pliers or needle nosed pliers so that it holds the end cap on as the glue dries.
 Do this to the other side too.
 Allow for drying/curing.

 - Close the double cupped bead tips over the crimp beads, add a lobster clasp to one and a closed jump ring to the other using your needle nosed pliers to help you close them.

-- If any horse hairs are straying you can trim them off with sharp scissors or nail clippers or use some hair spray to help hold things in place and condition the horse hair bracelet.
+- If any horse hairs are straying you can trim them off with sharp scissors or nail clippers and go ahead and use some human hair spray to help hold things in place and condition the horse hair bracelet.

 In the picture is a different bracelet on the left.
 I made this one with crocheting the strands of horse hair in a chain stitch and got the lacy effect which is also nice.
 Because of the springiness of horse hair it ended up looking looped and not like a chain stitch.